Kevin Cone: Atlanta Falcons

 Cone received his opportunity as undrafted free agent when the Atlanta Falcons added him to their roster after it was depleted by injuries in preseason camp.
 He spent most of his first year on the Falcons practice squad, but did get into a game late in the season.

 Cone played in 29 games with the Atlanta Falcons from 2011-2013.
 He played primarily on special teams, but did catch a 49-yard touchdown in a pre-season game against the Jacksonville Jaguars on Aug 30, 2012.

 Cone was released by the Atlanta Falcons on March 19, 2014.

-Miami Dolphins
+Miami Dolphins (first stint)

 Cone signed with the Miami Dolphins on April 2, 2014.
+He was waived on August 30, 2014.

+Arizona Cardinals

+Cone was signed to the practice squad of the Arizona Cardinals on September 2, 2014.
+He was released on September 9, 2014.

+Tampa Bay Buccaneers

+Cone was signed to the practice squad of the Tampa Bay Buccaneers on September 30, 2014.
+He was released on October 13, 2014.

+Cleveland Browns

+Cone was signed to the Cleveland Browns' practice squad on October 15, 2014.
+He signed a reserve/future contract with the Browns on December 29, 2014.
+He was later waived on August 3, 2015.

+Miami Dolphins (second stint)

-After a brief stint with the Cleveland Browns, Cone re-signed with the Dolphins on August 4, 2015.
+Cone re-signed with the Dolphins on August 4, 2015.
 On August 30, 2015, he was released by the Dolphins.

-Retirement
+Winnipeg Blue Bombers

-He retired from the Winnipeg Blue Bombers in 2016 and briefly worked as Mechanical Engineer for Morrison Hershfield.
+Cone played in, and started, one game for the Winnipeg Blue Bombers of the Canadian Football League in 2015.
+He was targeted once but did not catch the pass.
+He retired from the Blue Bombers in 2016 and briefly worked as Mechanical Engineer for Morrison Hershfield.
 In January 2017, Cone accepted the position of Assistant Director of Football Operations at Georgia Tech.